Ida Rubinstein: Images and paintings

 Rubinstein was much celebrated in art.
 Her portrait by Valentin Serov in 1910 marks the most complete realization of his mature style.
 The Art Deco sculptor Demetre Chiparus produced a Rubinstein figurine, and she was also painted by Antonio de la Gandara and Jacques-Émile Blanche.
 Costume designer Léon Bakst created numerous images of Rubinstein in various roles.
 Rubinstein did not like long sittings and earned the reputation of being a difficult subject.
 For this reason, Blanche and others preferred to work from photographs.

-Rubinstein was bisexual, and in 1911 she began a three-year affair with the painter Romaine Brooks, who created several striking portraits, including one of the dancer as a nude model for Venus.
+Rubinstein was bisexual, and in 1911 she began a three-year affair with the painter Romaine Brooks, who created several striking portraits, including some of the dancer in the nude, e.g. for La Venus triste.
 Brooks' portraits were based on "an extraordinary series of photographs taken by Brooks at the time".

 Brooks explained Rubinstein's allure to her audiences and artists as follows:

 It was Ida Rubinstein's elusive quality that fascinated.
 She expressed an inner self that had no particular denomination.
 Her beauty belonged to those mental images that demand manifestation, and whatever period she represented she became its image.
 In reality she was the crystallization of a poet's image, a painter's vision, and as such she possessed further significance ...
 It was her gift for impersonating the beauty of every époque, that marked Ida Rubinstein as unique.